Are you a new ecommerce brand, hungry to start making sales?

 The less friction you create for your customers, the more likely they are to buy.

-If you have a website created in Shopify or Bigcommerce, you could easily sync your products with your Instagram profile and let your users purchase without leaving the platform.
+If you are selling on Shopify or Bigcommerce, you could easily sync your products with your Instagram profile and let your users purchase without leaving the platform.

 But you can still create a simple process without a website.